oxford-arc/bench-opensbli-cpu/README.md

 # Results

-The follwoing results are from runs on a recently installed ARC cluster.
+The following results are from runs on a recently installed ARC cluster.

 OpenSBLI was built with Intel Compiler 2019 and Intel MPI 2019 - with HDF5 1.8.15-p1